Towards chemical accuracy for chemi- and physisorption with an efficient density functional: Introduction

-Understanding molecular adsorption on solid surfaces is limited in practice by the difficulty available first-principles methods have in describing the interactions between a finite molecule and a semi-infinite solid surface\cite{swenson2019langmuir}.
+However, accurately understanding molecular adsorption on solid surfaces is challenging due to the limitations of available first-principles methods in describing interactions between finite molecules and semi-infinite solid surfaces\cite{swenson2019langmuir}.
 This process can involve the formation of both short-range chemical bonds, termed chemisorption, and long-range physical interactions, e.g., the van der Waals (vdW) interaction, termed physisorption.
 Calculations using high-level methods such as quantum Monte Carlo (QMC)\cite{foulkes2001quantum}, coupled-cluster singles and doubles with perturbative triples CCSD(T)\cite{raghavachari1989fifth}, and random-phase approximation (RPA)\cite{hesselmann2017low,schimka2010accurate} can capture both chemisorption and physisorption accurately but their severe computational cost prevents their routine application to molecular adsorption problems.
-Calculations using density functional theory (DFT) \cite{hohenberg1964inhomogeneous,kohn1965self} are comparatively cheap however, this combination of computational efficiency and useful accuracy has resulting in their becoming a widely accepted workhorse method for surface calculations.
+Calculations using density functional theory (DFT) \cite{hohenberg1964inhomogeneous,kohn1965self} are comparatively cheap however, this combination of computational efficiency and useful accuracy has result ing in their becoming a widely accepted workhorse method for surface calculations.
 The past decades in particular have seen extraordinary progress in DFT driven computational heterogeneous catalysis \cite{norskov2004origin, norskov2011density}, resulting in greatly accelerated computer based catalyst design \cite{goldsmith2018machine,du2014catalyst,hammer2000theoretical}.
-However, despite this wide adoption, the accuracy of efficient exchange-correlation density functional approximations (DFAs) has not yet reached a point where both chemisorption and physisorption can be reliably predicted simultaneously.
+Nevertheless, the limitations of exchange-correlation density functional approximations (DFAs) prevent DFT from reliably predicting both chemisorption and physisorption interactions with equal accuracy, thus posing a significant challenge in catalytic material design.